svobik7/next-routex/README.md

 That was neat!
 No rewrites and no redirects are needed and your SEO stays healthy.

 Wait but what is inside those Spanish pages?
 Good question.
-Next-routex expects that you use your app directory only as the routing engine.
+Next-roots expects that you use your app directory only as the routing engine.
 That means that inside your page.tsx or layout.tsx files you should import the business logic from outside the app folder.

 ```tsx
 // for static routes like app/account/page.tsx